SALE! Use code blackfriday for 40% off everything!

 Color Quantization Using k-Means

-One of the applications for k-means clustering is that of color quantization of images.
+One of the applications for k-means clustering is the color quantization of images.

 Color quantization refers to the process of reducing the number of distinct colors that are used in the representation of an image.